Copyright 2023. All Rights Reserved. JW Wood Estate Agents. Company Registration: 02735239.

 First impressions count, let’s make sure your home is well-presented throughout, speak to our team for tips and advice.
-View your house as if you were looking to to view it, start with the outside making sure it has kerb appeal, then de-clutter the inside, paint the main receptions rooms if able.
-We we use trained photographers, produce professional floor plans and full colour professional sales brochures to present your house at its best and promote it through numerous marketing channels to ensure maximum exposure.
+View your house as if you were looking to view it, start with the outside making sure it has kerb appeal, then de-clutter the inside, paint the main reception rooms if able.
+We use trained photographers, produce professional floor plans and video tours to present your house at its best and promote it through numerous marketing channels to ensure maximum exposure.

 Getting an accurate valuation is key, this will determine what your home is worth and maybe have a huge impact on what you’re able to afford moving forward.
 Being the leading Estate agents in County Durham since 1910 our team of expert valuers are at hand to advise and guide you through the whole process.
 We really do understand the market, our free valuation service is available at a time best suited to you and can be arranged by contacted our team today

 Should you not wish to host viewings on your own, our accompanied viewers will show round all prospective buyers.
 We are able to work the viewing appointments around your busy schedule.
-We can help answer any questions the potential buyers may have and we will always provide prompt and honest feedback on every viewing.
+We can help answer any questions the potential buyers may have and we will always provide prompt and honest feedback where available.
 Our negotiators will also visit your property to enable them to answer queries.